rwilcox/my-learnings-docs/synthesis_technical_leadership.md

   8. when the work is complete, no leader can be absolutely sure that plans won’t go "aft algey”
   9. to be a successful problem solving leader, yoloorvqnizationi u fmust keep everyone’s humanness at the fore
   10. If you are a leader, the people are your work. there is no other work worth doing.
+}

+@quote-highlight[
-- Becoming a technical leader
+	#:title       "Becoming a technical leader"
+	#:author      "Gerald Weinburg"
+	#:page-number 2729
+	]{

-# - [BOOKQUOTE]: three essential fucnctions of a problem solving leadership:
+three essential fucnctions of a problem solving leadership:
   1. defininv the problem
-  2. managing thr flow of ideas
+  2. managing the flow of ideas
-  3. controllng thr quality
+  3. controllng the quality

-- Becoming a technical leader
+}

 # leadership considerations